muano30/muano/_posts/2021-08-17-User Stories.md

 3. The need satisfied by the feature.

-I have learned also about epic which is a very big user story and contain many other smaller user stories.

 # Conclusion.

-When we write user stories we write them from a perspective of a person that wants that feature and stories will noramlly be written from the perspective of a potential user of the product or existing user of the product or combination of both.
+When we write user stories we write them from a perspective of a person that wants that feature, and stories will noramlly be written from the perspective of a potential user of the product or existing user of the product or combination of both.

 I think now i have a better understanding of how i should write the user stories, thanks to tanille for how she explained it to me.